 Electronic stability control

-Braking from the system may be heard as a pulsing sound, and the car may accelerate more slowly than expected when applying the throttle.
+The activation of the ESC system during braking may be noticed as a throbbing sound.
+The car may accelerate slower than expected when the accelerator pedal is depressed.

 - Engine Drag Control